Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Sub-Ohmic bath spectrum

-Here we focus on bath spectral-response functions satisfying Eq. \eqref{appspec} and the KMS condition Eq. \eqref{kmsN}, in the $s < 1$ regime that corresponds to sub-Ohmic bath spectrum.
-The QFI and relative error bound $\xi$ are independent of $\gamma$, where we consider $\gamma > 0$ to be small enough to justify the secular approximation (see App. \ref{appgenN}).
-In the limit of $s\to 0$, $\gamma \to 0$ and $\omega_c \to \infty$, the solution of the equation \ba \frac{\partial G(\omega)}{\partial \omega} = 0 \ea implies that one gets a nearly flat bath spectrum $G(\omega) \approx G_0 \approx \gamma s^s \omega_c \exp (-s)$ for $\omega_{\rm min} \lesssim \omega \ll \omega_c$, with $\omega_{\rm min} \approx s \omega_c$.
-Here the secular approximation demands $G_0 \ll \omega_{\rm min}$.
 Thermometry with DCQT in this NFBS limit of sub-Ohmic bath spectrum would allow us to estimate temperatures with a constant and small relative error very close to the absolute zero.
 It would also enable us to measure low temperatures with high precision for a broad variety of bath spectra, as long as $P_1 G(\omega_{-1} \sim T)$ is large enough to contribute significantly to the dynamics, and consequently to the QFI.